Your Closing Costs

-"Closing Costs" are the fees that cover various services involved in the sale of residential real estate.
-Buyers & sellers usually negotiate to determine who will pay different portions of these closing costs.
+"Closing Costs" are the fees which pay for various services involved in the sale of residential real estate.
+Buyers & sellers usually negotiate these costs.

-As you'll see below, many of the costs result from getting your loan.
-At Longhorn Mortgage, we are highly experienced in residential mortgage lending, so we can compile a comprehensive list of mortgage-related costs in your "Good Faith Estimate".
+As indicated below, many of the closing costs result from getting your mortgage loan.
+At Longhorn Mortgage, we are highly experienced in mortgage lending, so we can compile a comprehensive list of closing costs related to your mortgage in your "Good Faith Estimate".

 Standard Closing Costs